greenorbitspace/hub/userguide/content/en/docs/glossary/s/sustainable-packaging.md

 ---
 title: Sustainable Packaging
 ref: sustainable-packaging
+weight: 1
+exported_at: '2025-06-16T15:05:34.179573+00:00'
-description: Sustainable packaging refers to the development and use of packaging solutions that have a minimal environmental impact.
-This includes materials that are recyclable, biodegradable, or made from renewable resources, as well as packaging designs that reduce waste and energy consumption throughout their lifecycle.
+definition: Sustainable packaging refers to packaging solutions that are designed to have a minimal environmental impact and reduce waste.
+This includes the use of recyclable, biodegradable, or compostable materials, as well as packaging that minimizes resource consumption during production and transportation.
-notion_page_id: 5edf7c85-afd5-4a5b-87d3-6e566087b418
-exported_at: '2025-06-16T14:24:25.267322+00:00'
 tags:
 - sustainability
-- resources
-- goals
-category:
+id: GL66
+categories:
 - Sustainability & Environment
-id: GL66
 ---